 - The cost of business computers and other devices such as printer and scanner

-- Writing and other software (e.g. Microsoft Office or cloud storage system subscriptions)
+- Writing and other software or writer portfolio website (e.g. Microsoft Office or cloud storage system subscriptions)

 - Internet Access

 - Membership or Costs of attending a writing conference

 - Continuing education classes related to your writing business

 - Health insurance for the self-employed